-To check ignition of the Broil burner, follow the steps below
+To check ignition of the Broil burner, follow the steps below:

-- Press the Broil.
+- 1 Turn oven mode knob to select Broil.
 Hi appears in the display.

-- Make sure the door is closed.
+- 2 Make sure the door is closed.

-- Press the Start.
+- 3 Press Start.

 It may take between 30 and 90 seconds for the burner to start heating.